 Advisory: The maximum core course and elective course credit a student may transfer in to the Master of Science in Human Resources Management degree program is 12 credits.

 III.
-Core Advanced Level Courses 6
+Core Advanced-Level Courses

 ORR-510 Organizational Research 3

 MAN-630 Management Capstone 3

-Total 36 credits
+Total 36 cred